DEco-DUCS/D.Eco_ServerSide/README.md

   * AWS - https://console.aws.amazon.com/console/home

 Repository Structure:
-* adminPHP: the php script creating the admin page for managing the database information
+* AdminPHP: the php script creating the admin page for managing the database information (adminPHP is extra, problems happening trying to delete)
 * jsonPHP: the php script creating the JSON objects that holds the information from the database for the trees
+* DatabaseTables: backup to the tables for mySQL Workbench

 ### Setting Up Environment